nietras/nietras.github.io/_posts/2021-10-03-worlds-smallest-csharp-program.md

 This compiles with warning `CS0642	Possible mistaken empty statement`.

 ## How
-How does `N` work?
-This brings us back to the idea involving [global usings](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-10#global-using-directives).
+Now where was I?
+Yes, lying facedown on an exercise mat and the idea involving [global usings](https://docs.microsoft.com/en-us/dotnet/csharp/whats-new/csharp-10#global-using-directives).
 To have something smaller we need to "pull in" variables, properties, methods or similar to the scope of `Main` i.e. top-level statements in `Program.cs`.
 There are many ways to do